Hoists

 • Type, number and size of hoists

-• Correct siting of the hoist having regard to the intended location of crane and other plant, site access and work sequences which must be undertaken.
+• Correct siting of the hoist having regard to the intended location of crane and other plant, overhead power lines, nearby structures, access areas (including building doors, windows, and all other openings), location of operator controls, site access and work sequences which must be undertaken.

 • Exclusion zones.